psu-libraries/psulib_blacklight/README.md

 # Application notes

-## "Blackcat Messages" feature
+## "Blackcat Admin" feature

-You can add an optional non-tracked (by git) yml file at `config/blackcat_messages.yml` to (1) modify the announcement bar (thin bar at top), (2) put the site in "readonly" (no availability data) with a message flashed as error, (3) to add an ad-hoc alert (flash error message) or (4) to put holds in readonly mode by hiding the I Want It button.
+You can add an optional non-tracked (by git) yml file at `config/blackcat_admin.yml` to (1) modify the announcement bar (thin bar at top), (2) put the site in "readonly" (no availability data) with a message flashed as error, (3) to add an ad-hoc alert (flash error message) or (4) to put holds in readonly mode by hiding the I Want It button.

 The keys dictate the behavior: